1916 Gulf Coast hurricane: Florida

+A relatively modest 6.57 in of rain fell in Pensacola, but Bonifay to the northeast recorded the storm-maximum amount of 24.5 in, making the hurricane the wettest on record in northwestern Florida and one of the rainiest in the state as a whole.

 Along the coast, a 5 ft storm surge and accompanying high waves did $850,000 in damage to shipping, wharves, and coastal structures at Pensacola.
 The city lost electricity when the Pensacola Electric Company's engine room was flooded by the rising tide.
 In Pensacola Harbor, two schooners carrying 70 Gulf Coast Military Academy cadets on their annual cruise were beached and severely damaged, but no passengers were harmed.
 At a seaplane base, seven canvass seaplane hangars collapsed in the storm, and four seaplanes were battered.
 No storm-related deaths occurred reported in Pensacola, though four lives were lost elsewhere in the state.